grab/engineering-blog/_posts/2023-03-01-securing-gitops-pipeline.md

 #### Pipeline scripts

-Following the same method, for pipeline scripts, instead of cloning from the master branch in the **khone-admin** repository, we have implemented a logic to clone them from the branch matching our Lightweight directory access protocol (LDAP) user account if it exists.
+Following the same method for pipeline scripts, instead of cloning from the master branch in the **khone-admin** repository, we have implemented a logic to clone them from the branch matching our lightweight directory access protocol (LDAP) user account if it exists.
 We utilised the **GITLAB_USER_LOGIN** environment variable that is injected by GitLab to each individual CI job to get the respective LDAP account to perform this logic.

 ```
 default: